 The 2026 total solar eclipse is going to be specific due to several reasons, which I am going to explain in this article.
 All these reasons have their scientific background.
-Some of them could be also pioneers, observed presumably the first time in history, taking into account the utter lack of any reports and nowadays also images.
-The essence of all these sides phenomena going along with the totality event seems to be not only the proper attention but also involvement of a dozen or so observers, able to manage with this certain moment from different locations.
+Some of them could be also pioneers, observed presumably for the first time in history, taking into account the utter lack of any reports and nowadays also images.
+The essence of all these side phenomena going along with the totality event seems to be not only the proper attention but also the involvement of a dozen or so observers, able to manage with this certain moment from different locations.
 I hope, that after reading this full article you will understand better my scientific intentions regarding the forthcoming unique total solar eclipse on August 12, 2026.

 Before I start describing all these eclipse-related circumstances, we all should know how the 2026 total solar eclipse will look like in the geometrical sense.